NishantDesai1306/chatzz/README.md

       status: 'online' or 'offline',
       lastOnline: 'date-time string',
       connectedUsers: [
-        // array of users object connected to the requesting user ],
+        // array of users object connected to the requesting user + chatRoomId ],
       missedMessages: {
         'userId1': [